 Resources from TASA Corporate Partners

-TASA Corporate Partners have stepped up to provide a variety of products and services at no charge to Texas school districts as school leaders work to establish remote learning programs during the COVID-19 pandemic.
+TASA Corporate Partners have stepped up to provide a variety of products and services at no charge to Texas school districts as school leaders work during the COVID-19 pandemic to provide remote learning and address health, safety, and other issues.

 ABM’s Coronavirus Disease 2019 (COVID-19) Information Center provides information on enhanced cleaning and employee safety, including best practices during building closures and links to additional resources.